Travel Approval (ITRAAC)

 Pre-Approval of Student Travel

-The application must demonstrate the academic value of the travel and the safety procedures in place to mitigate the concerns of the travel warning or relevant authority.
+The application must demonstrate the academic value of the travel and the safety procedures in place to mitigate the concerns of the travel advisory or relevant authority.
 Applications for student travel without an academic purpose will not be approved.

 Note: The application must be submitted at least six to eight weeks before proposed travel.
 Applications received less than two weeks before travel will not be considered.
 Specific application instructions including templates and FAQs can be found at the GPS Alliance Travel Approval website.